frankhjung/python-wordpuzzle/README.md

-# python-wordpuzzle
+# Word Puzzle Python Solver

-This is an Python implementation of the 9 letter word puzzle.
+This is a Python implementation of the 9-letter word puzzle.

 ## Quick Start